 Make an emergency plan and make sure your family knows it

-Plan how you'll get out of your home and safely out of your community should you be evacuated.
+Plan how you'll get safely out of your home and community should you be evacuated.
 Make sure your family, including young children, know your evacuation route, how you'll communicate with each other and where to meet up if you get separated.
 Evacuations can happen on a moment's notice, so advanced planning is critical.

 Create an emergency kit

 Prepare an emergency kit at home that can sustain you and your family for at least 72 hours.
-BCAA Members save 20% on emergency kits for home and personal use with our rewards partner F.A.S.T.
+For a limited time, BCAA Members save 25% PLUS an additional 20% on selected emergency kits for home and your vehicle with our rewards partner F.A.S.T.
 (First Aid & Survival Technologies Limited).

 Step three: Put your kit in a place that's easy to access.
-Prepare extra kits to keep in your car and at work.
+Prepare extra kits to keep in your vehicle and at work.

 Create a 10-metre defensible space around your home